Buffalo Bills vs. Houston Texans NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Buffalo and its opponents have scored at least 47.5 points or more just one time this season.
+- Buffalo and its opponents have scored at least 47 points -- this matchup's over/under -- just one time this season.

-- Houston and its opponents have combined to score more than 47.5 points in two games this season.
+- Houston's games have gone over 47 points in two opportunities this season.

-- The combined points per game average of the two teams, 53.6, is 6.1 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 53.6, is 6.6 points greater than Sunday's over/under.

-- These two squads combine to surrender 40 points per game, 7.5 fewer than this contest's over/under.
+- The 40 combined points per game that these two squads have allowed this season are seven fewer than the 47 over/under in this contest.

-- Bills games have an average total of 47.2 points this season, 0.3 fewer than Sunday's over/under.
+- The Bills and their opponents have scored an average of 47.2 points per game in 2020, 0.2 more than Sunday's total.

-- The 47.5 total in this game is 2.0 points above the 45.5 average total in Texans games this season.
+- The 47 over/under in this game is 1.5 points higher than the 45.5 average total in Texans games this season.

 Bills stats and trends

-- So far this year Buffalo has two wins against the spread.
+- So far this season Buffalo has two wins against the spread.

-- Buffalo's games this year have hit the over one time in three opportunities (33.3%).
+- Buffalo's games this year have gone over the point total one time in three opportunities (33.3%).

-- The Bills put up 31.3 points per game, six more than the Texans allow per outing (25.3).
+- The Bills average 31.3 points per game, six more than the Texans surrender per matchup (25.3).

-- Buffalo is 2-0 against the spread and 2-0 overall this season when the team notches more than 25.3 points.
+- Buffalo is 2-0 against the spread and 2-0 overall in games when it puts up more than 25.3 points.

-- This year, the Bills have three turnovers, two fewer than the Texans have takeaways (5).
+- The Bills have turned the ball over three times this season, two fewer than the Texans have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Texans.